Table of Contents

 If ever there was a reason to visit a new country, it’s the food.
 One of the first things I want to know when arriving somewhere is what to eat there.
 I’m guessing (hoping?)
 I’m not the only one.
 Slovakian food is meaty, carby and cheesy – what’s not to like?

-Read next: Where to eat in Bratislava
+Read next: the best restaurants in Bratislava

 Not only that, the food in Bratislava is great if you’re travelling on a budget.
 One of the best restaurants to check out is Slovak Pub where you can try sheep’s cheese dumplings for just a couple of Euros.
 If that’s not a reason to visit Bratislava, I don’t know what is.